hoangduytran/blender-manual/manual/animation/armatures/bones/selecting.rst

    Select bones with matching name prefix (separated by ``.``).
 Suffix
    Select bones with matching name suffix (separated by ``.``).
-Layer
+Bone Collection
-   Select bones on the same layer.
+   Select bones that share one or more bone collections with the active bone.
-Group
+Color
-   Select bones in the same group.
+   Select bones that have the same color as the active bone.
 Shape
    Select bones using the same shape object (in Pose Mode).